Donna Dupont, Chief Strategist, Foresight & Design at Purple Compass with Ian Khan Futurist.

 Bio

-As the and Chief Strategist in Foresight & Design for Purple Compass, Donna Dupont brings skills and insights developed over 20 years working with leaders in healthcare, emergency management, government public policy, strategic planning and program design.
+As the Founder and Chief Strategist in Foresight & Design for Purple Compass, Donna Dupont brings skills and insights developed over 20 years working with leaders in healthcare, emergency management, government public policy, strategic planning and program design.
 She has facilitated a range of foresight and design activities for clients in healthcare, emergency management and military.

-Donna's interests are at the intersection between climate change adaptation, disaster risk reduction and sustainable development.
-Her aim is to collaborate with communities and organizations, and use strategic foresight and design methods to empower and strengthen local capacity, services, public safety and security.
+Donna’s interests are at the intersection between climate change adaptation, disaster risk reduction and sustainable development.
+Her aim is to collaborate with communities and organizations, and use strategic foresight and design methods to empower and strengthen local capacity, health services, public safety and security.

 Prior to Purple Compass, Donna held a variety of senior roles within Ontario’s Ministry of Health and Long-Term Care in both healthcare and emergency management.
 She also worked on the front-lines as a Registered Respiratory Therapist during the SARS crisis.
 Donna is a recipient of seven government awards at the provincial and federal level for outstanding achievement, excellence and partner relations in policy and strategic planning.